 Children, parents and staff have many opportunities for their voices to be heard at Pool C of E Primary.
 Democracy is central to how we operate and is actively encouraged by our ‘open door’ ethos.

 Examples in our school are our Junior Leadership Team (JLT) and Pool PALs.
 The election of these members reflects our British electoral system and demonstrates democracy in action: candidates put themselves forward, consider characteristics important for an elected representative and our classes discuss strengths of candidates and the school community then votes.

-Made up of two representatives from each class, the School Council meets regularly to discuss issues raised by the different classes, but mostly to feedback about progress against our Key Areas of Research (KAR) for School Development which we started in the Autumn term, 2017.
-The JLT are actively involved in recruitment of new teachers and more recently, they were fully involved in planning the design of the new KS2 playground area.
+Made up of several representatives from each class, the JLT meets regularly to discuss issues raised by the different classes, but mostly to feedback about progress against our Key Areas of Research (KAR) for School Development which we started in the Autumn term, 2017.
+The JLT are actively involved in recruitment of new teachers and in showing visitors round our school.